docker/compose/docs/index.md

 If you're using [Docker Machine](https://docs.docker.com/machine), then `docker-machine ip MACHINE_VM` will tell you its address and you can open `http://MACHINE_VM_IP:5000` in a browser.

-If you're not using Boot2docker and are on linux, then the web app should now be listening on port 5000 on your Docker daemon host.
-If http://0.0.0.0:5000 doesn't resolve, you can also try localhost:5000.
+If you're using Docker on Linux natively, then the web app should now be listening on port 5000 on your Docker daemon host.
+If http://0.0.0.0:5000 doesn't resolve, you can also try http://localhost:5000.

 You should get a message in your browser saying: